vesalukkarila/confident-spring-02-IoC-basics/README.md

-# simple-webapp-IoC-basics
+# confident-spring-02-IoC-basics
+This repository is related to module 2 in Marco Behler's course "The confident Spring professional" https://www.marcobehler.com/ which I purchased in order to understand the fundamentals of Spring.
+The course starts with plain Java backend and introduces plain Spring features little by little, showcasing what Spring Boot hides under the hood.
+At the end of the course Spring Boot features are implemented.

 Introducing Spring Core features, building on top of simple-webapp repository

 ## Learning goals
-Maven dependencies
+Adding plain Spring (not Boot) features to project.
+- How to configure and start Spring framework.
+- Replacing "Poor man's dependency injection" with Spring's dpependency injection framework.
-Basics of Spring Core features:
+- Basics of Spring Core features:
 @Configuration, @Beans, @Scopes, @Component, @ComponentScan
 @Autowired(constructor&field&setter injections), @Bean lifecycles
 Resources, Properties and Profiles.

-## Sources
-Based largely on learnings from Marco Behler's course "The confident Spring professional" https://www.marcobehler.com/ which I bought for myself in order to understand the fundamentals of Spring.
-After going through the course twice, going at it for the third time.
-Minimal comments for clarity, checking source code only when necessary.

-## Use
-Endpoints for local use:
-- GET "/" returns html greeting
-- GET "/invoices" returns all posted invoices as JSON
-- POST "/invoices?user_id=jeff&amount=40" creates an invoice and returns it as JSON
-- POST "/*" returns 404

 ## Key takeaways
 - ApplicationContext is central interface for Spring IoC